lorin/booknotes/Pre-Accident-Investigations.md

 * Have I assumed a level of knowledge and skill in safety leadership that is not there yet?
 * Am I accessing reality?
 Am I working with the management team?
 Is it the case that I don't have the management team I wish I had?

+## To prepare to move org to more progressive view of failure

+* Read everything you can
+* Find a person who has made this change (or is making this change) in their industry, and make a friend
+* Start looking at what type of training you should be doing
+* Fully gain management commitment
+* Regain management commitment
+* Identify your core group and opinion leaders
+* Check for backslide activities
+* Capitalize on worker involvement
+* Start change management strategy
+* Begin building a unified vocabulary
+* Start Human Performance fundamentals training for your managers, supervsiors, and workers
+* Work on changing the way your organization does failure analysis and investigations
+* Look at work planning.
+Planning is always approximate and incomplete so in many ways planning is never done.
+* Look for "low hanging fruit"
+* Make your program visible and deliberate
+* Get to the field
+* Try a "learning team" approach
+* Know that this takes time
+* Help someone else

+## Companies that manage safety performance well constantly work on these four things

+1. We are fixated on where the next failure will happen
+2. We constantly strive to reduce complicated operations
+3. We respond to low level signals seriously
+4. We respond to events deliberately

 ## Selected quotes